-The most common form of meningitis is bacterial meningitis.
+While viral meningitis is generally understood to be more common, bacterial meningitis is typically far more severe and is associated with a higher risk of serious complications and mortality.
 It is life threatening and can cause death within hours, if not properly treated.

 Some of the bacteria that cause meningitis can also cause septicaemia.
 This is an infection of the blood.
 The toxins released by the bacteria into the blood can cause damage to blood vessels and organs throughout the body.